tieppt/tieppt.github.io/_posts/2017-09-16-rxjs-reactive-programming.md

 Và Rxjs giúp chúng ta có được **reactive** trong lập trình ứng dụng Javascript:

-> RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
+> Rxjs is a library for composing asynchronous and event-based programs by using observable sequences.
 >
-> Think of RxJS as Lodash (ultility for array/object) for events/streams.
+> Think of Rxjs as Lodash (ultility for array/object) for events/streams.
 >
 > ReactiveX combines the Observer pattern with the Iterator pattern and functional programming with collections to fill the need for an ideal way of managing sequences of events.
 >